-Established by the state legislature in 1997, Maryland’s Voluntary Cleanup Program (VCP) is administered by the Maryland Department of the Environment (MDE) Land Management Administration's Land Restoration Program (LMA LRP) to provide State oversight for voluntary cleanups of properties contaminated with hazardous substances.
+The Voluntary Cleanup Program (VCP) was established by the state legislature in 1997 and is administered by the Maryland Department of the Environment (MDE) Land Management Administration's Land Restoration Program (LMA-LRP) to provide State oversight for the voluntary cleanup of properties contaminated with hazardous substances.
 The goal of the program is to increase the number of sites cleaned by streamlining the cleanup process while ensuring compliance with existing environmental regulations.
 Projects range from simple sites with a limited amount of contaminated soil to complex sites with multiple contaminants in soil, groundwater, surface water, sediment, and/or air.

-To facilitate the voluntary cleanup and redevelopment of contaminated properties, a Memorandum of Agreement was signed by MDE and Region III of the Environmental Protection Agency (EPA).
-The agreement addresses federal liability of a participant in Maryland’s program by providing that EPA will consider sites (in Maryland’s program) of no interest.
-Eligible properties in Maryland’s Voluntary Cleanup Program will fall under this agreement once a No Further Requirements Determination or Certificate of Completion has been issued for the property by MDE.
+A Memorandum of Agreement was signed by MDE and the Environmental Protection Agency Region III to facilitate the voluntary cleanup and redevelopment of contaminated properties.
+The agreement addresses federal liability of a participant in Maryland’s voluntary program by providing that EPA will consider sites (in Maryland’s program) of no interest.
+Eligible properties in Maryland’s VCP will fall under this agreement once a No Further Requirements Determination or Certificate of Completion has been issued for the property by MDE.
 Limited circumstances under which the agreement would not apply are also outlined.
 This agreement increases certainty for program participants.

-Maryland legislation modified certain requirements for redevelopment through the VCP.
+Maryland legislation has modified certain requirements for redevelopment through the VCP since inception.
 These changes became effective October 1, 2004.
 A summary of changes is listed below: